Can My Nanny Take Time Off to Vote?

 1. Offer paid time off even if not mandated by state law

-If practical, household employers can provide paid time off to vote during Election Day even if this is not required in your state.
-Your worker may be appreciative of the benefit and it could boost worker engagement and satisfaction.
+If practical, household employers can provide paid time off to vote during Election Day, even if this is not required in your state.
+Your worker may appreciate the benefit, and it could boost worker engagement and satisfaction.
 It’s strongly suggested that any paid leave provided for voting be included in a nanny contract or work agreement.

 2. Make Election Day a paid holiday